Ultimate Guide To Best Safety Razor Blades

 If you suffer from razor burn or your skin tends to get blotchy after shaving with a straight razor, then you owe it to yourself to try a blade that should make shaving with a safety razor more enjoyable.

-One word of caution, though.
-If you have sensitive skin with a thick beard, then these are not the best blades for you.
+One word of caution, though we give in this guide to the best razor blades that are safe to use.
+If you have sensitive skin with a thick beard, then these are not the best razor blades for you.
 These are made to be mild so to get a close shave with a thick beard you will have to go over the beard a few times, which in turn will likely irritate your skin.
 Better to go with a more aggressive blade if you have coarse beard hair.

 How to Find the Best Safety Razor Blade: